mozilla-bteam/bmo/docs/en/rst/api/core/v1/bug.rst

 **Request**

-To return a simple json tree of the blocks/depends for a given bug.
+To return a simple json tree of the relationships for a given bug.

 .. code-block:: text